aunkrig/lfr/README.md

   * Patterns that contain a possessive quantifier of ANY; e.g. `"xxx.++xxx"`

-  ("ANY" means the "." pattern, and the DOTALL flag being active.)
+  "ANY" means the "." pattern, and the DOTALL flag being active. ("." *without* the DOTALL flag being active means "any character except a line terminator".)

 ## Facade